sesiii/Agent-Router/README.md

 ---

-## 📝 License & Citation

-This project is licensed under the MIT License.

-This work builds upon foundational heterogeneous MAS benchmarking research developed during an Applied AI Research Internship at **Ericsson Research**, extending those concepts into modern cloud economics and the **Model Context Protocol (MCP)** open standard.

----
 **Disclaimer:** This is an active research prototype.
 Cloud routing configurations should be thoroughly tested before deployment in strict production environments.